shukriadams/spectr/README.md

 ### Static JSON

 Spectr is first and foremost a convenient way to create and manage lots of JSON.
+It tries to be forgiving, failing silently on data errors, until you get things right.

 JSON models are normally stored in files, and complex models can easily be stitched together from simpler modules.

 simple.json